Axiom Verge: Multiverse Edition

 In February 2017, Spanish game distributor BadLand Games announced they were collaborating with Thomas Happ to publish Axiom Verge as a retail title.
 In addition to a standard retail release only for the PlayStation 4, a special, limited Axiom Verge: Multiverse Edition was to be available for the PlayStation 4, PlayStation Vita, and Wii U during Q2 2017 in both North America and Europe.
 The Multiverse Edition would include a physical copy of the game, a deluxe booklet with developer commentary and art, a double-sided poster, and a making-of documentary on Blu-ray (initially announced as being on a DVD).
 BadLand Games expected to announce the Multiverse Edition for other platforms later on.
 In June 2017, it was confirmed that the Multiverse Edition was going to release worldwide in the following August, and will also be available for the Nintendo Switch with exclusive soundtrack CD.
-However, for reasons unknown, the release was delayed to October 17, 2017.
+However, the release was delayed to October 17, 2017.
 That date was not kept either, and ultimately the Multiverse Edition was released on November 21, 2017, in North America.
 The European release happened on January 29, 2018.
 A physical edition of the Wii U version was distributed by Limited Run Games on March 29, 2019.